 Education staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, and speaking to the designated safeguarding lead or a deputy.
-More information can be found using the below links.

-YoungMinds

-Department for Education (DfE) (2018) Mental health and behaviour in schools
+More information can be found using the following links: YoungMinds, Department for Education (DfE) (2018) Mental health and behaviour in schools, UK Trauma Council